DanielCastanos/Google-Capstone-BellaBeat-Case-Study/Readme.md

 ### **Steps Per Minute:**

-**Light Activity:** About 40 steps per minute on average.
+**Light Activity:** About **40 steps per minute** on average.
-**Moderate Activity:** A much higher rate of 856 steps per minute on average.
+**Moderate Activity:** A much higher rate of **856 steps per minute** on average.

 ### **Time Spent:**

-Users spend a lot more time in light activity (~203 minutes) than in moderate activity (~23 minutes) on average.
+Users spend a lot more time in light activity **(~203 minutes)** than in moderate activity **(~23 minutes)** on average.

 ### **Total Steps:**

-Total steps are higher for moderate activity (~10,269 steps) than for light activity (~7,657 steps), even though users spend significantly less time on moderate activity.
+Total steps are higher for moderate activity **(~10,269 steps)** than for light activity **(~7,657 steps)**, even though users spend significantly less time on moderate activity.
 This highlights the efficiency of moderate activity.

 ### **Marketing Implications:**

-Small Adjustments, Big Results: This data strongly supports the idea that shifting a small portion of light activity to moderate activity can yield much greater results in terms of steps taken and, potentially, calories burned or weight with many more benefits as per the [National Institutes of Health](https://www.nih.gov/news-events/nih-research-matters/how-many-steps-better-health) and the study in 2022 from the [JAMA Internal Medicine](https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/2796058).
+Small Adjustments, Big Results: This data strongly supports the idea that shifting a small portion of light activity to moderate activity can yield much greater results in terms of steps taken and, potentially, calories burned or weight with many more benefits according to the [National Institutes of Health](https://www.nih.gov/news-events/nih-research-matters/how-many-steps-better-health) and the study in 2022 from the [JAMA Internal Medicine](https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/2796058).

-Promoting the Bellabeat Leaf: These findings can be tied to how the Bellabeat Leaf tracker helps users monitor their activity levels and encourages efficient activity patterns for better results.
+Promoting the Bellabeat's Leaf: These findings can be tied to how the Bellabeat's Leaf tracker helps users monitor their activity levels and encourages efficient activity patterns for better results.

 Our main idea is to showcase to users how a small shift in their daily activity can have a big impact on their overall goals.
 We understand how busy lives can be that is why we chose Bellabeat's Leaf for our primary product, as it is easy to wear daily and a simple vibration can remind our users to engage in some sort of moderate activity in order to boost their step count and in turn their health and since it also ties to Bellabeat's app, users will be able to track and see their progress towards their goals live from their phones.

+## **Conclusion:**
+By analyzing Fitbit data, we realized that moderate activity offers the best return on investment for users trying to meet their health goals.
+These insights show the potential for Bellabeat's Leaf tracker to push user engagement by promoting moderate activity through reminders and app integration.
+Next steps include A/B testing campaigns to validate these findings and refine marketing strategies.